ocean146/SimROD/README.md

 ```
 ## 6. Acknowledgement
 This project builds upon the [DIAP](https://github.com/XrKang/RAOD/tree/master/RAOD) and [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).
 We are deeply grateful for their work and contributions.
+We would like to express our sincere gratitude to the following individuals for their invaluable advice and support: Zechao Hu, Hao Li, Zhengwei Yang, Song Ouyang, Jingyu Xu, Likai Tian, Runqi Wang.
 ## 7. Citation

 If you use `SimROD` or its methods in your work, please cite the following BibTeX entries: